scc-digitalhub/docs/user/docs/runtimes/nefertem.md

 - **`action`**: the action to perform.
 This must be `profile`.
 - **`framework`**: the Nefertem framework to be used.
-- **`inputs`**: the list of nefertem resources referenced mapped to some dataitem keys.
+- **`inputs`**: the dictionary of nefertem resources referenced mapped to some dataitem keys.
 The corresponding dataitem objects must be present in the backend, whether it's local or Core backend.

 As optional, you can pass the following task parameters specific for remote execution: